The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Some Aspects of H-or-M Interrogation

-Finally, it is possible that while the question is highly relevant, no special interrogation protocols will evolve in the foreseeable future, for several reasons.
-Social norms or judicial regulations may result in the open disclosure of an agent's H-or-M identity becoming routine.
-In some contexts, people may just learn to live with not knowing and not asking---as with the gender of one’s counterpart in a text-only interaction (although this is a primary component of first impressions~\cite{signorella1992rememberingGender,ruble1986stalkingGender}).
 Technological deficiencies in mimicking humans may render the entire issue moot, and, conversely, technological superiority over human performance in key aspects of the interaction may cause developers to forego the effort to mimic humans in secondary aspects.
 Human agents in roles that are also fulfilled by machines may limit their own behaviors to purely professional and bureaucratic, thus mimicking machines and reducing the advantages (or the significance of the differences) of interacting with a human.
 Conversely, humans in such roles may emphasize behaviors that disclose their being human.
 Finally, it is possible that while interrogation protocols will be developed, both humans and machines will learn to detect them and avoid playing along, rendering the protocols useless.